 Ammonite Fossil Small Sugar Spoon

-This exquisite little pewter spoon has a shell spoon bowl and an ammonite on the end of a curvy shaped handle.
+This exquisite little pewter spoon has a beautifully detailed shell bowl and an ammonite on the end of a curvy shaped handle.

 Ideal presents for fossil hunters.